-Although I’ve been involved with group exhibitions since 2012, which are much easier to be a part of, my first solo exhibition was in Australia, back in 2014.
-I held my Image Earth Photographic Exhibition in the beautiful Cleveland Lighthouse Gallery venue, in Queensland.
+Although I’ve been involved with group exhibitions since 2012, which are much easier to be a part of, my first solo exhibition was in Australia back in 2014 – held the Image Earth Photographic Exhibition in the beautiful Cleveland Lighthouse Gallery venue, in Queensland.

 As you can imagine, there is a lot more work and stress when you hold a solo exhibition, but the good part is that you have complete control over everything.
 So, anything that goes wrong is your own fault.

 This solo exhibition is a little different as all I am required to do is select my images, submit these to the already selected printing company, then hang the images at the Palazzo Sersale.
-I did not see the physical printed photos until I was ready to hang them, which was quite stressful.
-As an artist, I lost complete control over this part of the exhibition, which for me is one of the most important aspects – quality of my work.
+I didn’t see the physical printed photos until I was ready to hang them, which is quite stressful.
+As an artist I lost complete control over this part of the exhibition, which for me is one of the most important aspects – quality of my work.

-I think that for any artist, it’s quite daunting to hold an exhibition for the main reason that you’re putting your heart out there to be scrutinised, subjectively.
-And although I welcome constructive criticism as this helps me to improve my work exponentially, it still can be difficult to hear people’s opinions.
+I think that for any artist it’s quite daunting to hold an exhibition for the main reason that you’re putting your heart out there to be scrutinised, subjectively.
+And, although I welcome constructive criticism as this helps me to improve my work greatly, it’s raw to hear people’s opinions.
 I know of many artists that don’t like to take the next step of exhibiting their work, as it’s either too stressful or too painful.

 I would love to hear from other artists out there as to how you cope when exhibiting.